Back to monorepo orchestration Target affected workspaces Configure turbo pipelines Compare the Nx approach

 }

-2. The depConstraints array enforces a Directed Acyclic Graph (DAG). type:ui cannot import type:feature. type:app cannot import type:app.
+2. The depConstraints array enforces a directed acyclic graph.
+A type:ui library cannot import a type:feature library, and a type:app cannot import another type:app.

-3. Set enforceBuildableLibDependency: true to guarantee that only libraries with a valid build target can be consumed by downstream projects.
+3. Setting enforceBuildableLibDependency: true guarantees that only libraries with a valid build target can be consumed by downstream projects, so you never depend on something that cannot actually be built in isolation.

 Task Pipeline & Execution Strategy

-Standardize CI/CD execution with explicit parallelism limits and affected scope targeting:
+Standardize CI execution with explicit parallelism limits and affected-scope targeting:

 {